“…her powerful, wide, confidently moving vocal range was itself convincing about the perfect cast…” prae.hu

 Starting to play the piano at age of 8, Monika completed piano and voice studies at the Hungarian State School of Music in Budapest.
 In parallel she gained Masters degrees in Linguistics and Pedagogics.
-Although she was offered the opportunity to conclude a PhD as a Linguist, instead she commits herself to music, singing and performing and chooses to continue her training as a singer.
+Although she was offered to conclude a PhD as a Linguist, instead she commits herself to music and chooses to continue her training as a singer.
 She was accepted to the Operastudio Opera Viva in Budapest led by András Kürthy stage director, former program director and chief dramaturge at the Budapest State Opera.
-In the Studio Monika was trained by musical and artistic professionals from the Hungarian State Opera and the Franz Liszt Academy of Music.
-She prepared the roles of Dorabella Cosi fan tutte, Cherubino in Le nozze di Figaro, Berta in Il Barbiere di Siviglia and Örzse in Kodály’s János Háry.
+At the Studio Monika was trained by musical and artistic professionals from the Hungarian State Opera and the Franz Liszt Academy of Music.
+She prepared the roles of Dorabella in Cosi fan tutte, Cherubino in Le nozze di Figaro and Berta in Il Barbiere di Siviglia.

-She studied in Budapest with Bernadett Wiedemann, in London with Marilyn Rees from RWSMD, and Idit Arad later in Italy with Enza Ferrari from Accademia della Scala.
-She takes part at the Rossini Academy’s training program in Pesaro with Alberto Zedda and at the masterclasses of Julia Hamari, Walter Moore and Katalin Schultz.
+She was polishing her singing technique in Budapest with Bernadett Wiedemann, in London with Marilyn Rees from RWSMD, and Idit Arad then in Italy with Enza Ferrari from Accademia della Scala.
+She took part at the Rossini Academy’s training program in Pesaro with Alberto Zedda, and took inspiration from the masterclasses of Julia Hamari, Monserrat Caballé, Walter Moore and Katalin Schultz.

-Monika is 2nd prize winner at the 29th International “Piero Boni” Opera Competition as the best female singer.
-She is finalist at the International Rotary Opera Contest in Lisbon and was chosen to sing at the gala concert in Teatro Nacional de Sao Carlos.
-In 2015, she was a finalist at the International Opera Competition in Clermont-Ferrand.
-She receives the talent support award from the Hungarian Rotary Foundation and her recital series were supported by Kogart Artistic Foundation.
+Monika was 2nd prize winner at the 29th International “Piero Boni” Opera Competition as the best female singer.
+She was finalist at the International Rotary Opera Contest in Lisbon and was chosen to sing at the gala concert in Teatro Nacional de Sao Carlos.
+In 2015, she was a semi-finalist at the International Opera Competition in Clermont-Ferrand.
+She received the talent support award from the Hungarian Rotary Foundation and her recital series were supported by Kogart Artistic Foundation.